 Lawyers in the Classroom

-Franczek Radelet attorneys participated in the Lawyers in the Classroom program during the 2012-2013 school year, at Brentano Math & Science Academy, a local CPS school.
+Franczek attorneys participated in the Lawyers in the Classroom program during the 2012-2013 school year, at Brentano Math & Science Academy, a local CPS school.
 Lawyers in the Classroom is a student program provided by Constitutional Rights Foundation Chicago (CRFC) which places attorney volunteers in second- through eighth-grade classrooms to help students to better understand the U.S. Constitution, our legal system, and law-related careers.
-Four teams of attorneys are currently involved in the program and recently provided interactive lessons to four classes of sixth and seventh grade students.
-The attorneys participating include Kendra Berner, Brian Crowley, Scott Cruz (pictured, on the right), Ares Dalianis, Amy Dickerson, Michael Hernandez, Julie Heuberger Yura, Neil Goldsmith, David Johnson, Staci Ketay Rotman, Scott Metcalf (pictured, on the left), Michael Richardson, Scott Warner, Jackie Wernz and Abizer Zanzi.
+Four teams of attorneys provided interactive lessons to four classes of sixth and seventh grade students.
+The attorneys who participated included Kendra Berner, Brian Crowley, Scott Cruz (pictured, on the right), Ares Dalianis, Amy Dickerson, Michael Hernandez, David Johnson, Staci Ketay Rotman, Scott Metcalf (pictured, on the left), Michael Richardson, Scott Warner, and Jackie Wernz.

 Polish American Association – Clothing Drive